rewitt94/submarine/README.md

 This game is built with vanilla Javascript, HTML and CSS.
 I used express to host it on my local machine.
 I later added a sqlite database and a very basic api to my server to store highscores.
+All of this is now intergrated into my website.

 ### How did I program this game?